guc-research/AraScore-Dataset/README.md

 The following Repository hosts the dataset used for the AraScore paper that focused on response based arabic automated short answer scoring.

-This dataset is collected from Arabic Social Studies exams from a school located in Cairo, Egypt.
+This data is collected from Arabic Social Studies exams from a school located in Cairo, Egypt.
 The collected data was then augmented to produce a larger dataset.

 The data consists of 3 columns:
 1. Question ID.